gvwilson/thirdbit/src/fiction/iffy/index.md

 "Gayathri must be *really* upset with me."

 Iffy donned the glasses and waited for them to enhance the scene.
-The *Bengal* looked like it had been built yesterday rather than almost a century ago.
+The approaching ship looked like it had been built yesterday rather than almost a century ago.
 The intricate sensor-baffling whorls on her hull made Iffy's eyes swim when she looked at them too long, but the waves that rocked the *Guinevere* slid past the warship